How to handle toddler misbehavior using positive and gentle parenting.

-Handling tantrums in public is not easy, especially when it feels like everyone around you is judging you.
+Handling severe temper tantrums in 2-year(+) olds in public is not easy, especially when it feels like everyone around you is judging you.

 Toddlers screaming in public and having epic meltdowns is something every parent deals with.

 It can be very challenging when children do not have verbal communication skills to communicate their struggles properly.

 While that is not the case, most people understand the struggles of parenting and are most likely sympathizing with your situation.

 It is super urgent we don’t allow the uncomfortable feeling of being stared at to influence the way you handle a teaching moment.

 I am not a doctor with a psychology degree, but I am a mother of 2 strong-willed boys and have had my fair share of tantrums in public.